pygfx/pylinalg/CONVENTIONS.md

 * Creation routines, for example a function that creates a new rotation matrix based on an axis and an angle, are additionally prefixed with `make_`, e.g.
   `matrix_make_rotation_angle_axis` would be a candidate function name.
+* Conversion routines are named simply, taking the example of a matrix to quaternion function: `matrix_to_quaternion`

 ## Function signatures